What does Longitudinal mean

 - What is the nature and structure of social networks, support and participation?

-Funding has come from a number of sources and includes The Atlantic Philanthropies, The Medical Research Council (MRC), Economic & Social Research Council (ESRC), The office of the First Minister and Deputy First Minister (OFMDFM), Centre for Ageing Research and Development in Ireland (CARDI) and the Centre of Excellence for Public Health Northern Ireland.
+Funding has come from a number of sources; UKCRC Centre of Excellence for Public Health Northern Ireland, The Atlantic Philanthropies, Medical Research Council (MRC), Economic & Social Research Council (ESRC), Office of the First Minister and Deputy First Minister (OFMDFM) and Centre for Ageing Research and Development in Ireland (CARDI)